iaarnio/dockertest/README.md

 ## Docker build

+DockerHub: iaarnio/dockertest

-Docker build has been automated to repo iaarnio/dockertest Every commit to GitHub will automatically rebuild docker image for this.
+The docker build has been automated.
+Every commit to GitHub will automatically rebuild the public DockerHub image.

 ## Usage